Preventing aging and age-related degenerative diseases by balancing methylation

 Methylation, also known as one-carbon metabolism, is a biochemical process that continuously takes place in every cell in our body and essentially involves the addition of a methyl group to a molecule.
 By persistently providing methyl groups with numerous methyltransferase reactions via the ubiquitous methyl donor, S-adenosyl methionine (SAMe), the process becomes vulnerable to destabilization leading to either hypo or hypermethylation.

 Unbalanced methylation is a cornerstone of premature aging and multiple age-related degenerative diseases.
-Furthermore, epigenetic phenomena and nutritional epigenetics, as a novelty intervention in modifying gene expression and subsequently altering aging and age-related degenerative disorders are essentially DNA methylation driven.
+Altering aging and age-related degenerative disorders are essentially DNA methylation driven.
 Numerous studies undertaken in this field show conclusive evidence that has enabled integrative medicine physicians to use evolving intervention approaches for balancing methylation, a method not widely accepted by conventional medicine.

 Methylation is involved in multiple biological processes and several critical functions in the body in an intricate manner that cannot easily be recognizable when unbalanced.
 These are:

 1.Synthesis of DNA & RNA and biosynthesis of purine nucleotides

 This process is impacted by chronic methyl donor deficiency, leading to DNA strands brakes, apoptosis and carcinogenesis.
 By using a sensitive in vitro model system, the result has proven and emphasized the significance of folic acid for de novo nucleotide synthesis and the integrity of the DNA.